From Vietnam to 9/11, Thank You, Captain Paddy Brown

 Brown had served with the Marines in Vietnam and the horror of that war had been followed by the hurt of being called a baby killer when he returned home.
 He had gone on to join the FDNY and become a baby saver like none other.
 He was leading Ladder 3 up into direst danger when the North Tower of the World Trade Center collapsed on 9/11.

-“There's numerous civilians at all stairwells, numerous burn injuries are coming down.
-I'm trying to send them down first.
-Apparently, it's above the 75th floor.
-I don't know if they got there yet.
-Okay, Three Truck and we are still heading up.
-Okay?” he was heard saying on the radio in his last moments.
+“There’s numerous civilians at all stairwells, numerous burn injuries are coming down.
+I’m trying to send them down first.
+Apparently, it’s above the 75th floor.
+I don’t know if they got there yet.
+OK, Three Truck and we are still heading up.
+OK?” he was heard saying on the radio in his last moments.

 He then thought to say two final words that surprised no one who knew this brave and gallant Marine and fire captain.